tnickut/bachelor_thesis/README.md

 Sciebo link for big files: https://uni-muenster.sciebo.de/s/6YxYy9WgCzRjrsQ

-The repo offers the following functionalities
+The repo offers the following functionalities:

 - **Training of the model:**
   - The training can be started by `python train.py`.
   - The images and labels from `train_images` and `train_labels` are used.
-  - In the folder, only a subset is currently available; the complete dataset can be downloaded from sciebo.
+  - In the folder, only a subset is available; the complete dataset can be downloaded from sciebo.
   - Training on the whole training subset takes about 23 hours.
   - The resulting model is saved as `orientation_model.h5` (also downloadable from sciebo).